meteor/meteor/source/commandline.md

 To pass additional options to Node.js use the `NODE_OPTIONS` environment variable.
 For example: `NODE_OPTIONS='--debug'` or `NODE_OPTIONS='--debug-brk'`

+To specify a port to listen on (instead of the default 3000), use `--port [PORT]`.
+(The development server also uses port `N+1` for the default MongoDB instance)

+For example: `meteor run --port 4000` will run the development server on `http://localhost:4000` and the development MongoDB instance on `mongodb://localhost:4001`.

 Run `meteor help run` to see the full list of options.

 <h2 id="meteordebug">meteor debug</h2>